-Cystic fibrosis is a rare genetic disease caused by mutations in the CFTR gene, which leads to the CFTR protein to be made incorrectly or not at all.
+CF is a rare genetic disease caused by mutations in the CFTR gene, resulting in the CFTR protein being made incorrectly or not at all.
 The CFTR protein maintains the salt and fluid balance inside cells.
-The most common cystic fibrosis-causing mutation is the F508del mutation, resulting in the production of a misfolded CFTR protein, which is degraded before it can reach the cell surface.
+The most common CF-causing mutation is the F508del mutation, resulting in the production of a misfolded CFTR protein, which is degraded before it can reach the cell surface.

 Elexacaftor in clinical trials

-A randomized and placebo-controlled Phase 3 clinical trial (NCT03525444) evaluated the effectiveness of elexacaftor in combination with tezacaftor and ivacaftor in 403 cystic fibrosis patients with one F508del and one minimal function mutation.
+A randomized and placebo-controlled Phase 3 trial (NCT03525444) evaluated the triple-combo therapy in 403 CF patients with one F508del and one minimal function mutation.
 As its name implies, minimal function mutations leave the CFTR protein barely functioning or unable to work at all.

-Another randomized Phase 3 study (NCT03525548) enrolled 107 cystic fibrosis patients with two F508del mutations who were treated with either elexacaftor or a placebo in combination with tezacaftor and ivacaftor for four weeks.
+Another randomized Phase 3 study (NCT03525548) enrolled 107 CF patients with two F508del mutations who were treated with either elexacaftor or a placebo in combination with tezacaftor and ivacaftor for four weeks.
 Again, those treated received 200 mg of elexacaftor, 100 mg of tezacaftor, and 150 mg of ivacaftor as tablets in the morning, and 150 mg of ivacaftor as a tablet in the evening.
-The placebo group was given all but elexacaftor.
+The placebo group was given all treatments but elexacaftor.

-Last updated: July 23, 2019
+Last updated: Oct.
+25, 2019

 Cystic Fibrosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.